 See a photo of the M715 with DFC's 1976 2 1/2-ton Kaiser tanker (30K JPEG), also military surplus.

-The Boles Fire Protection District in Missouri has two 1968 Kaiser Jeep trucks, Brush Rig 516 (in the photo) and Brush Rig 546.
-Both carry 250-gallon tanks and 8 GPM pumps.
+The Boles Fire Protection District in Missouri had two 1968 Kaiser Jeep trucks, Brush Rig 516 (in the photo) and Brush Rig 546.
+Both carried 250-gallon tanks and 8 GPM pumps.
+They are now retired.

-Clinton Volunteer Fire Department, Connecticut received their 1967 truck, Unit 986, from the Town Highway Department.
+Clinton Volunteer Fire Department in Connecticut received their 1967 truck, Unit 986, from the Town Highway Department.
 The VFD equipped it with a skid-mount tank and pump, a two-ton winch on a custom built front bumper, and a full complement of forestry tools.

 The M715 was supplied to the military with soft top and folding windshield, unlike the civilian Gladiator.
 This nicely done hardtop conversion, with plastic water tank added, was in service with the Westlake Volunteer Fire Dept. in Houston, Texas from their founding in 1975 until 2000.
 See also a front view (50K JPEG).